 As of the date of this filing, the following table sets forth certain information with respect to the beneficial ownership of our Common Stock by (i) each shareholder known by us to be the beneficial owner of more than five percent (5%) of our Common Stock, (ii) by each of our current directors and executive officers as identified herein, and (iii) all of the Company's directors and executive officers as a group.
 Each person has sole voting and investment power with respect to the shares of Common Stock, except as otherwise indicated.
-Beneficial ownership is determined in accordance with the rules of the Commission and generally includes voting or investment power with respect to securities.
-Shares of Common Stock, Company Options and Company Warrants and convertible securities that are currently exercisable or convertible into shares of Common Stock within sixty (60) days of the date of this document, are deemed to be outstanding and to be beneficially owned by the person holding the Options, Warrants, or convertible securities for the purpose of computing the percentage ownership of the person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+Beneficial ownership is determined in accordance with the rules of the Company Warrants and convertible securities that are currently exercisable or convertible into shares of Common Stock, within sixty (60) days of the date of this document, are deemed to be outstanding and to be beneficially owned by the person holding the Options, Warrants, or convertible securities for the purpose of computing the percentage ownership of any other person.
 This table does not include any shares which may be issuable upon the conversion of outstanding convertible securities held by certain non-affiliated investors who may limit their respective ownership to less than five percent (5%).
 Unless specified otherwise, the address for each beneficial owner listed herein is 951 Broken Sound Parkway NW, Suite 320, Boca Raton, FL 33487.

 Name and Address of Beneficial Owner Title of Class Number of Shares Beneficially Owned (1) Percent of Class Robert G. Finizio Chairman and Chief Executive Officer Common Stock 23,552,668 (2) 37.63% John C.K.
 Milligan, IV President, Secretary and Director Common Stock 8,367,631 (3) 13.24% Daniel A. Cartwright Chief Financial Officer, Vice President Finance, Treasurer Common Stock -0- -0- Mitchell L. Krassan Executive Vice President, Chief Strategy Officer Common Stock 431,646 (4) 0.70% Brian Bernick, M.D.
-Director Common Stock 10,572,221 (5) 16.87% All directors and executive officers as a group ( 5 persons): Common Stock 42,924,166 (6) 64.57%
+Director Common Stock 10,572,221 (5) 16.87% All directors and executive officers as a group (5 persons): Common Stock 42,924,166 (6) 64.57%